 Tables are sequentially numbered with the table title and number above the table.
-Tables should be centered in the column OR on the page.
+Tables should be centred in the column OR on the page.
 Tables should be followed by a line space (12pt).
-Elements of a table should be single-spaced, however double spacing can be used to show groupings of data or to separate parts within the table.
-Table headings should be in 10pt bold.
-Tables are referred in the text by the table number. eg: Table 1.
-Do not show vertical line in the table.
-There is only horizontal line should be shown within the table.
+Elements of a table should be single-spaced.
+However, double spacing can be used to show groupings of data or to separate parts within the table.
+Table headings should be in 12pt bold.
+Tables are referred to in the text by the table number. eg: Table 1.
+Do not show vertical lines in the table.
+Only a horizontal line should be shown in the table.